robert-westenberger/knowledgebase/system-design/data-intensive-applications.md

 ### Writing to Column-Oriented Storage
 An update-in-place approach, like B-trees use, is not possible with compressed columns.
 If you want to insert a row in the middle of a sorted table, you would most likely ahve to rewrite all the column files.

 LSM-trees are a good solution to this problem.
+All writes first go to an in-memory store, where they are added to a sorted structure and prepared for writing to disk.
+It doesn’t matter whether the in-memory store is row-oriented or column-oriented.
+When enough writes have accumulated, they are merged with the column files on disk and written to new files in bulk.